zoltan977/React-NasaImages/README.md

 - There are two pages in the application
 - On the first page you can select a date from the drop-down menu
-- Upon selection the image which belongs to the selected date and its explanation is showed
+- The image which belongs to the selected date and (by clicking the title) its explanation appears.
 - On the second page random images or videos are displayed.
-- Upon clicking on these random images they are displayed in a pop-up window with their explanation below them
+- Upon clicking on these random images they are displayed in a pop-up window and (by clicking the title) their explanations are also showed.

-Images of NASA uses the following tech-stack:
+Tech-stack:

 - [ReactJs](https://reactjs.org/) - A JavaScript library for building user interfaces

-## Demo

-The runing app can be tested on this [demo](https://zoltan977.github.io/) link.

 ## Installation

-Images of NASA requires [Node.js](https://nodejs.org/) v14+ to run.
+Requires [Node.js](https://nodejs.org/) v14+ to run.

 Install the dependencies and devDependencies.
 Open your favorite Terminal and run these commands.